pseudoDjnn/Wishagram/README.md

   # Contributors

   pseudoDjnn
+  Raenique27
+  sukipannu
+  TDavid99

   # Questions

   Wanting to understand more about this repo?

-  Contact me at https://github.com/pseudoDjnn/ or at lavahrexes@gmail.com
+  You can veiw more of the project https://github.com/pseudoDjnn/ or contact

   ## License

   Copyright @ None.
 All Rights Reserved.